makinacorpus/makina-states/doc/ref/formulaes/cloud/generic.rst

 - We load balance http/https traffic by taking care of using either the `proxy protocol <http://haproxy.1wt.eu/download/1.5/doc/proxy-protocol.txt>`_ or using regular X-Forwarded-For http header (forwardfor haproxy option).
 - For now as the proxy protocol is a bit young, we default to use the xforwardedfor method.
 This is managable as a per vm basis.
+- The cloud controller as part of the generation process will have registered all SSL certificates to load for the https reverse proxy.
+We use the new haproxy-1.5+ SSL features to load the directory of certificates which we will grab from the master.

 Settings: